Newteinog/Portfolio/index.md

 During my reflection time this week, I thought about the connection between my spiritual life and my professional goals.
 I considered the idea that Elder Bednar described about different strands being woven together into one strong rope.
 In my life, those strands include faith, education, family responsibilities, and professional development.

 Sometimes it is easy to think about these areas separately.
 However, when I reflect more deeply, I realize that they influence each other in important ways.
 My faith gives me motivation and direction in my studies, especially when the work becomes difficult.
-At the same time, the discipline and persistence I develop through my education also strengthen my personal character.
+At the same time, the discipline and persistence I developed through my education also strengthened my personal character.

 Thinking about the temple and the covenants we make there helps me remember that my life has a larger purpose than simply building a career.
 My professional path is important, but it is only one part of who I am.
 The values I try to follow—integrity, service, and responsibility—should guide both my spiritual life and my professional decisions.